Mental Health Facilities Kenton, OH

 Medical Somatic Services - 26.2 miles from Kenton, OH

 Medical Somatic Services is a mental health center in Lima, Ohio, located at 799 South Main Street, 45804 zip code.
-Medical Somatic Services provides outpatient treatment and telemedicine/telehealth.
-Medical Somatic Services offers cognitive behavioral therapy, integrated dual diagnosis disorder treatment and trauma therapy to adults, seniors 65 or older and young adults.
-More services available at Medical Somatic Services include supported employment, integrated primary care services and supported housing.
+Medical Somatic Services provides telemedicine/telehealth and outpatient treatment.
+Medical Somatic Services offers group therapy, psychotropic medication and individual psychotherapy to adults, young adults and seniors 65 or older.
+More services available at Medical Somatic Services include education services, psychosocial rehabilitation services and mentoring/peer support/consumer-run services.

 Learn More